Elvis Presley: 1973–1977: medical crises and last studio sessions

-Presley's divorce was finalized on October 9, 1973.
-By then, his health was in serious decline.
-Twice during the year, he overdosed on barbiturates, spending three days in a coma in his hotel suite after the first incident.
-Towards the end of 1973, he was hospitalized, semi-comatose from the effects of a pethidine addiction.
-According to his primary care physician, Dr. George C. Nichopoulos, Presley "felt that by getting drugs from a doctor, he wasn't the common everyday junkie getting something off the street".
+Presley's divorce settlement was finalized on October 9, 1973.
+He and Priscilla would remain close friends until his death, even walking arm in arm while leaving the courtroom where they finalized their divorce.
+Priscilla recalled that they lived life together "like we were never divorced.
+Elvis and I still hugged each other, still had love.
+We would say, 'Mommy said this' and 'Daddy said that.'
+That helped Lisa to feel stable.
+There was never any arguing or bitterness."
+By this time, his health was in serious decline.
+Twice during the year he overdosed on barbiturates, spending three days in a coma in his hotel suite after the first incident.
+In late 1973, he was hospitalized from the effects of a pethidine addiction.
+According to his primary care physician, George C. Nichopoulos, Presley "felt that by getting drugs from a doctor, he wasn't the common everyday junkie getting something off the street".
 Since his comeback, he had staged more live shows with each passing year, and 1973 saw 168 concerts, his busiest schedule ever.
-Despite his failing health, in 1974, he undertook another intensive touring schedule.
+Despite his failing health, he undertook another intensive touring schedule in 1974.

-Presley's condition declined precipitously in September.
-Keyboardist Tony Brown remembered Presley's arrival at a University of Maryland concert: "He fell out of the limousine, to his knees.
+Presley's condition declined precipitously that September.
+Keyboardist Tony Brown remembered his arrival at a University of Maryland concert: "He fell out of the limousine, to his knees.
 People jumped to help, and he pushed them away like, 'Don't help me.'
 He walked on stage and held onto the mic for the first thirty minutes like it was a post.
 Everybody's looking at each other like, 'Is the tour gonna happen'?"
-Guitarist John Wilkinson recalled, "He was all gut.
+Guitarist John Wilkinson recalled: He was all gut.
 He was slurring.
 He was so fucked up. ...
 It was obvious he was drugged.
 It was obvious there was something terribly wrong with his body.
 It was so bad the words to the songs were barely intelligible. ...
 I remember crying.
-He could barely get through the introductions."
+He could barely get through the introductions.

-Wilkinson recounted that a few nights later in Detroit, "I watched him in his dressing room, just draped over a chair, unable to move.
-So often I thought, 'Boss, why don't you just cancel this tour and take a year off ...?'
-I mentioned something once in a guarded moment.
-He patted me on the back and said, 'It'll be all right.
-Don't you worry about it.
-Presley continued to play to sellout crowds.
-Cultural critic Marjorie Garber wrote that he was now widely seen as a garish pop crooner: "In effect, he had become Liberace.
-Even his fans were now middle-aged matrons and blue-haired grandmothers."

-On July 13, 1976, Presley's father—who had become deeply involved in his financial affairs—fired "Memphis Mafia" bodyguards Red West (Presley's friend since the 1950s), Sonny West, and David Hebler, citing the need to "cut back on expenses".
-Presley was in Palm Springs at the time, and some suggested that he was too cowardly to face the three himself.
+On July 13, 1976, Vernon Presley—who had become deeply involved in his son's financial affairs—had fired "Memphis Mafia" bodyguards Red West (Presley's friend since the 1950s), Sonny West, and David Hebler, citing the need to "cut back on expenses".
+Presley was in Palm Springs at the time, and some suggest the singer was too cowardly to face the three himself.
 Another associate of Presley's, John O'Grady, argued that the bodyguards were dropped because their rough treatment of fans had prompted too many lawsuits.
-However, Presley's stepbrother, David Stanley, claimed that the bodyguards were fired because they were becoming more outspoken about Presley's drug dependency.
+Presley's stepbrother David Stanley has claimed that the bodyguards were fired because they were becoming more outspoken about Presley's drug dependency.